bobia9991/Variant-Detection-Introduction-GATK/README.md

 </pre>
 The full slurm script for creating the index can be found at scripts folder by the name, <a href="/scripts/bwa_index.sh">bwa_index.sh</a> .

-This will create the following files:
+This will create the files listed below.
+These files will be used by `BWA` while mapping reads to reference.
 <pre>
 resources/
 ├── Homo_sapiens_assembly38.fa